 –It’s important for the ecosystem to keep the alligator and other marine life populations healthy.
 Maintaining the alligator population is a lot like the management of trees on tree farms.
 Each year a certain number of alligators have to be harvested to keep the population in balance.

-For further information on Marsh Maneuvers, contact Mark Shirley at (337) 898-4335.The LSU AgCenter is one of 11 institutions in the Louisiana State University System.
+For further information on Marsh Maneuvers, contact Mark Shirley at (337) 898-4335.The LSU AgCenter is one of 10 institutions in the Louisiana State University System.
 Headquartered in Baton Rouge, it provides educational services in every parish and conducts research that contributes to the economic development of the state.
-The LSU AgCenter does not grant degrees nor benefit from tuition increases.
 The LSU AgCenter plays an integral role in supporting agricultural industries, enhancing rural areas and the environment, and improving the quality of life through its family and 4-H youth programs.

 Send to friend